siegelz/core-bench/README.md

 You can find the CORE-Bench [paper here]() and view the [dataset here](https://huggingface.co/datasets/siegelz/core-bench).

 ## Harness Description
-The `CORE-Bench` Harness is a benchmarking framework for evaluating the performance of agents on the `CORE-Bench` dataset.
-Through this harness, you can evaluate your own agents on `CORE-Bench`, or use the `AutoGPT` and `CORE-Bench` agents evaluated in the `CORE-Bench` paper.
+This harness allows you to easily evaluate your own agents, or the `AutoGPT` and `CORE-Bench` agents, on the `CORE-Bench` dataset.
+The harness runs agents in an isolated environment, automatically creating and deleting VMs on Azure for each task.
+The harness also provides a simple interface for adding new agents to the benchmark.

 If you are interested in generating figures and tables from the `CORE-Bench` paper, please see the `benchmark/paper_figures.ipynb` notebook.